Get

 7. Health Issues

 This breed is prone to certain health issues such as hip dysplasia, bloat, and von Willebrand’s disease, which can result in costly vet bills.
 Regular veterinary check-ups and preventative care can help detect and manage these conditions early on.
-It’s important to research the common health issues associated with Weimaraners and discuss them with your veterinarian, so you’re prepared for potential health challenges.
+It’s important to research the common health issues associated with Weimaraners and discuss them with a veterinarian, so you’re prepared for potential health challenges.

 Purchasing pet insurance or setting up a savings account for emergency vet expenses can help alleviate the financial burden of unexpected health issues.
 In addition, consider adopting from reputable breeders or rescue organizations that conduct health screenings and provide information on the dog’s medical history.